LoganRan625/add_bash_template/README.md

+# mksh
+create a file, name, give permissions and add header (name, date, type, time, copyright, ...) mksh will execute add_bash_templates so you can add the templates you wish to use.

 # add_bash_template
-choose which functions, variables, common loops, from a template file to add to your filename.sh
+choose templates of functions, variables, loops, from a bash_templates file to add to your file_name.sh

 # BEFORE RUNNING: